 Exactly.
 Neither have we.
-So when we set about comparing our sales productivity platform to others we wanted to take a different approach.
-Here’s the approach we’re taking:
+So when we set about comparing our CRM to others we wanted to take a different approach.

 Zoho and Close are often put head-to-head solely because of pricing similarities, but the two products are designed to service drastically different types of businesses.
 Zoho is a much more complex family of apps that allows for additional power and features, but will require paid consulting and dedicated team members to manage the CRM itself.
 Close is much more powerful in calling features and outreach, and a sales leader can implement it quickly and easily for a much faster velocity to product use.